TheImagingSource/ic4-examples/dotnet/README.md

 - A simple Demo Application [for .NET Framework 4.5](/dotnet/winforms/framework45)
 - A simple Demo Application [for .NET 6 or later](/dotnet/winforms/DialogApp-net6)
 - An application showing how to draw a [Graphic Overlay](/dotnet/winforms/GraphicOverlay) on top of live video display
+- [HighSpeedCapture](/dotnet/winforms/HighSpeedCapture) is an example program showing how to use many image buffers to capture image data into memory for potentially slow processing tasks.

 ## Visual Basic .NET